© Crown copyright 2014

 4. Duration of exceptions

-Most exceptions are permanent; only one is for a fixed time.
-The exception for church charities has now been extended to 31 March 2021.
-This is to give the commission and denominational bodies time to help these churches prepare for registration by, or soon after, March 2021 (when the exception will end).
+Most exceptions are permanent; only one – the exception for certain churches – has an end date (31 March 2031).
+This is to give the commission and denominational bodies time to help these churches prepare for registration by, or soon after this end date in 2031.

 The commission is not ready to accept voluntary registrations yet; it will publish more information about this when it has made the necessary arrangements.